riastradh/py-fidocrypt/PROTOCOL.md

 7. Verify that `public_key[-3]` is a byte string.
 (XXX length?)

-Next, compute a 32-byte string `key` by the SHA-256 hash of the US-ASCII encoding of `FIDOKDF0' followed by `public_key`.
+Next, compute a 32-byte string `key` by the SHA-256 hash of the US-ASCII encoding of the string `FIDOKDF0` followed by the bytes of `public_key`.
 Let `ciphertext` be the authenticated encryption of the payload under `key` with header `public_key` using the deterministic authenticated cipher ChaCha20-HMACSHA256-SIV defined below.

 Finally, erase `client_data`, `attestation_object`, and `auth_data`,
 and return a dictionary mapping `credential_id` to `ciphertext` as a